PayPal Betting Sites: Top Bookmakers That Accept Paypal

 At first, JeffBet struck me as leaning more towards an online casino than a sportsbook.
 However, after spending some time on the site, I found its sportsbook section quite capable.
 While it doesn’t boast the broadest range of sports betting options, it's perfect for those who enjoy a blend of online slots, casino games, and a bit of sports betting.

 As a PayPal user, I noticed JeffBet has a higher-than-average minimum deposit of £20.
 Withdrawals, however, can be made from as little as £2.50, but there's a processing fee of 1% up to £3 per withdrawal.
+It’s worth clarifying that means that if you withdrew £100, it would cost you £1.
+If you withdrew £300 it would cost you £3 but it will never be more than that, so if you withdrew £1000 it would still be £3.
 Although this fee was a bit off-putting, it seemed a small compromise for the variety of offerings on the site.

 Pros & Cons of using JeffBet